-A 2020 Student Unemployment study found that more than 3 percent of high school graduates and 2 percent of undergraduate students are unemployed.
+A 2020 Student Unemployment study found that more than 3 percent of high school graduates and 2% of undergraduate students are unemployed.
 With more businesses closing down and restraining further investments, students considering higher education are challenged financially.

 More and more students are now wondering whether it's worth attending school with the rising student debt crisis.
 However, student loans do not need to be expensive.
 They are also not as hard to secure as some may believe.

 With the help of the right knowledge about willing institutes and private lenders, you can secure a favorable loan agreement even if you don't have a job.
-Below are three types of loans available to students and ways to secure one.
+Below are three types of loans for students with no income and ways to secure one.

-Can You Get a Student Loan Without a Job?
+Can You Get a Student Loan Without a Job or Cosigner?

 It is possible to get a student loan even when you don't have a job.
 More and more private lenders are now willing to make the school payments for you if you have a financially stable co-signer.

-A co-signer is someone who guarantees to pay off the loan payments in case you default on one.
-While finding a co-signer and persuading them to commit to such an agreement can be difficult, you will have multiple good options.
+A student loan cosigner is someone who guarantees to pay off the loan payments in case you default on one.
+While finding a cosigner and persuading them to commit to such an agreement can be difficult, you will have multiple good options.
 Your parents or guardians will be the most suitable option as they can rely on you more easily.